knlrvr/kanelariviere-new/posts/app-vs-pages.md

 So what's the difference?
 What *exactly* is the benefit of the new app directory?
 Or should you just keep using the pages directory?
 Could you use *both*?

-###### If you take a look at the repo for this portfolio, you'll see that I am utilizing both directories.
-More about that below!

 ## Pages
 To outline some of the differences between the directories, we'll use this portfolio as an example.
 Using the **pages** directory, the structure looked a little like this &mdash;